We Are Young Money

-We Are Young Money is the first compilation album by American hip hop record label Young Money Entertainment, and released on December 21, 2009 by Young Money Entertainment, Cash Money Records and Universal Motown Records.
+We Are Young Money is the first compilation album by American hip hop record label Young Money Entertainment, released on December 21, 2009.
 The album garnered a positive reception but critics were divided on the quality of the label's choice of artists.
-We Are Young Money debuted at number 9 on the Billboard 200 and spawned three singles: "Every Girl", "BedRock" and "Roger That".
+We Are Young Money debuted at number 9 on the Billboard 200 and spawned four singles: "Every Girl", "BedRock", "Steady Mobbin" and "Roger That".
 The album was certified Platinum by the Recording Industry Association of America for sales of over 1,000,000 copies in the United States.

 Background

 The album features contributions from Young Money artists Lil Wayne, Gudda Gudda, Jae Millz, Mack Maine, Drake, Tyga, T-Streets, Short Dawg, Shanell, Nicki Minaj, Lil Twist and Lil Chuckee.
 The album also features guest appearances from Birdman, Lloyd and Gucci Mane.
-The album's production was handled by Kane Beatz, Chase N. Cashe, Cool & Dre, David Banner, Infamous, Willy Will and DJ Mecca of The Audibles, among other high-profile record producers.
-Lil Wayne, the founder of the label, performs on all tracks, except "Girl I Got You".
+The album's production was handled by Kane Beatz, Chase N. Cashe, Cool & Dre, David Banner, Infamous, Willy Will and DJ Mecca of the Audibles, among other high-profile record producers.
+Lil Wayne, the founder of the label, performs on all tracks except "Girl I Got You".

 Singles

 "Every Girl" was released as the album's lead single on June 11, 2009; the song features Lil Wayne, Drake, Jae Millz, Gudda Gudda and Mack Maine.
 The song peaked at number 10 on the US Billboard Hot 100.
 "BedRock" was released as the album's second single on November 14, 2009; the song features Lil Wayne, Drake, Jae Millz, Gudda Gudda, Nicki Minaj, Tyga and Lloyd.
 The song has peaked at number 2 on the US Billboard Hot 100 chart, and number 9 on the UK Singles Chart, making it the most commercially successful single.
 The two first singles proved to be hits on the charts and in the urban community.
-"Roger That" was released as the album's third single; the song features Lil Wayne, Nicki Minaj and Tyga.
+"Steady Mobbin", featuring Gucci Mane, was released as the album's third single on January 26, 2010 and peaked at number 48 on the Billboard Hot 100 in the United States.
+"Roger That" was released as the album's fourth single; the song features Lil Wayne, Nicki Minaj and Tyga.
 It was officially released to urban radio on March 23, 2010.

-Other songs

-"Steady Mobbin'" peaked at number 48 on the Billboard Hot 100 in the United States.
-The song originally also featured 2 Chainz but he was removed for unknown reasons.
-It has been stated on MTV News that Gucci Mane and Lil Wayne shot their scenes for the video separately.
-Wayne shot his parts two-hours before turning himself in to his one-year jail sentence, while Gucci shot his after his sentence was completed on May 12, 2010.
-The music video premiered on Sunday July 4, 2010 on MTV Jams.